JakubSawicki03/LLDP/README.md

 This script is using LLDP to check the connection to the switch.

 # HOW TO USE
+Make sure that LLDP is turn on on switches in your company!
 Before running the script, set execution-policy to RemoteSigned or Bypass, then you can run the script :)

 # Purpose of the script